 The Council has entered in to a Public Private Partnership (PPP) agreement for the provision and maintenance of six secondary school facilities.
 After consideration of the applicable tests under IFRIC12, it has been concluded that these are service concession arrangements as the Council controls the services provided under the scheme and will assume ownership of the schools at the end of the contract for no additional charge.
-The assets used to provide services at the schools are recognised on the balance sheet of the Council and in the Property, Plant and Equipment note.
+The assets used to provide services at the schools are recognised on the balance sheet of the Council.